I love to watch professionals do their thing.

-A Bobcat is a hole digging machine on four wheels.
-You might consider it to be a mini bulldozer.
+A Bobcat is a hole-digging device on four wheels.
 Within minutes of arriving, he was bobbing and weaving while a perfectly smooth and level hole was being introduced to my backyard.

-This (conservatively) would have taken me at least a week to dig, and a whole lot of back pain.
-(The first day would have been spent with me staring at the spot where I was going to dig.)
-The next five days would be for digging, with the last day spent fixing the damage I had done in the previous five.
+This (conservatively) would have taken me at least two weeks to dig, accompanied with a whole bunch of back pain.
+The first day would have been spent staring at the spot where I was going to dig.
+The next twelve days would be for digging and swearing, with the last day spent fixing the damage I had done in the previous twelve.

-With time and a lot of self-induced stress, most people can probably do what you do for a living.
-But can they do it as good as you?
+With time, patience, trial and error and some self-induced doubt, most people can probably do what you do for a living.
+The question is can they do it as good as you?
 As fast as you?
 As thorough as you?
 As skillful as you can do it?

 I marveled at the way this man worked.
-He was good and in addition to paying the invoice price, I “duked” him an extra couple of bucks as my way of saying, “Thanks for the show.”
+He was good and in addition to gladly paying his invoice, I “duked” him an extra couple of bucks as my way of saying, “Thanks for the show.”

 Make it your business to work your magic in whatever it is you do.
 Strive toward making your clients marvel at your skills, and the way you get the job done.

-There are too many people in our (and all) industry who are simply taking up space.
+There are too many people in our (and all) industries who are simply taking up space.
 Don’t be one of them.